 \section{Expressiveness of $\LINT$ , Power of $\SATINT$}

-The presence of integer intervals in $\LINT$ is a sensible extension as it can express many operators and problems that $\LCARD$ cannot.
+The presence of integer intervals in $\LINT$ is a sensible extension as it can express many operators and problems that (at least) are hard to express in $\LCARD$.
 It is important to observe that all these operators are introduced as $\INT$-formulas, i.e., as quantifier-free formulas.
 In this section we explore the expressiveness of $\LINT$ by means of several examples while we show examples of what kind of automated reasoning $\SATINT$ is capable of.
-More examples can be found in \ref{app:operators}.
+More examples can be found in Appendix \ref{app:operators}.